 Judging by its ingredients alone, Vets Choice Health Extension Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 27% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Vets Choice Dog Food is a grain-based kibble using a moderate amount of chicken or lamb meal as its main sources of animal protein, thus earning the brand four stars.
+Vets Choice Health Extension Dog Food is a plant-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.

 Each review is offered in good faith and has been designed to help you make a more informed decision when buying dog food.